Trauma informed resources

 If you are supporting people with adverse childhood experiences (ACEs), on this page you'll find information, training opportunities, and updates from our own SPACE Matters campaign.

-Every fortnight, we publish our bulletin featuring local developments, research and information from Kent and Medway.
+Every quarter, we publish our bulletin featuring local developments, research and information from Kent and Medway.

 Moodspark is a trusted place for young people to get information, advice and support on resilience and emotional health.
 They can also submit their own content.
 Everything from suggested chillout playlists, to storyboards, or things they have found helpful in difficult times.